Martin 16

-The boat was first built in 1995 by Martin Yachts, who completed 58 examples.
-Production then passed to Abbott Boats in Sarnia, Ontario, Canada, who built a further 55 boats.
-The original molds were destroyed in a fire in 2006, but a new set were built in 2009 and production was restarted by KAPE Boatworks of Mississauga, Ontario.
+The Martin 16 is a small Canadian keelboat designed specifically for adaptive and accessible sailing.
+It was first built in 1995 by Martin Yachts, who completed 58.
+Production then passed to Abbott Boats, who built 55 boats.
+The original molds were destroyed in a fire in 2006, but a new set were built in 2009 and production was restarted by KAPE Boatworks.
 The design remains in production.